Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 # OTel collector dashboards

+> [!WARNING]
-> NOTE: The dashboards shared in this repository are in an alpha state and can change significantly
+> The dashboards shared in this repository are in an alpha state and can change significantly
 > They are provided as-is, with no support guarantees.
 > Newer versions of these dashboards could look significantly different to earlier versions and add or remove certain metrics.